mcrosson/digital-art-composition-book/Notes/__Using The Vault.md

 I do recommend keeping the `__Dashboard` tab pinned as it's a great starting point for using this vault, even when used heavily day to day.

+## Deletions and Removing Content

-## A Note About Deletions
+### A Note

 Due to the way the attachment folder indexes and automatic attachment management work: attachments may not be auto-deleted when deleting a note.
 This is a quirk with how the attachment folder indexes interact with the automatic attachment management setup.

 I do *not* consider this a problem.

+### A different approach

-A paper comp book won't have content deleted, if anything: it'd be crossed out and still somewhat visible.
+Instead of deleting content, consider that a paper comp book won't have content deleted, if anything: it'd be crossed out and still somewhat visible.
 To properly 'delete' something from a paper comp book, you'd need to cut or tear the page(s).
 I doubt many are going to that much trouble.

 Instead of deletes, there is an `Attic` folder where content can be moved out of visible scope but still available if you ever need to go back and reference it.
 This will allow you to achieve a similar work flow as 'crossing out' content in a paper comp book.

+### If you must

 If you are the type of person who would go through the trouble of cutting or tearing page(s) in a paper comp book, you can still delete a note and its attached files.
-You'll just need to delete both the note and folder with the attachments manually.
+You'll just need to delete both the note and any attachments that are not auto deleted.

+### The Trash

+This vault is setup to use the Obsidian internal trash folder and the `Trash Explorer` is setup to allow working with the trash folder more easily, particularly on mobile devices.
+If you delete content, it'll be moved to the trash folder.
+You'll need to empty the trash to permanently delete any files in the trash.

+This was setup as the 'delete' behavior in Obsidian is different depending on if you're using mobile or non-mobile apps and this vault aims to be consistent across all platforms.
+This was also setup to avoid the fact mobile 'delete', by default, hard deletes content without the ability to restore what was deleted.

 ## Automatic Attachment Management